anditockner/treeX/README.md

 # Citation

-For citing this methodology and more detailed overwiev, please refer to following paper
+For citing this methodology and for more details on the implementation, please refer to following paper

 Tockner et al. 2022: Automatic tree crown segmentation using dense forest point clouds from Personal Laser Scanning (PLS)